 for both physical and mental exercise for dogs.

-The way we live now, this departure from what is natural, takes a tremendous toll on dog health, as it does with ours.
+Not exercising and not moving very much isn't natural and takes a tremendous toll on dog health, as it does with ours.

 Every disease is positively impacted by your dogs exercise.